naoussi/cloud-developer/course-03/exercises/README.md

     - Run`npm run dev` to run server locally

-- I created the dev branch which will hold the final deployment of my project in production.
+- I created the `prod` branch which will hold the final deployment to production.

 ## Travis Build Screenshot